Germany's COVID management: World wonders what's gone wrong | DW | 12.03.2021

 Reporting in France and other European countries has not tended to single out Germany, focusing instead on the EU's perceived failings, especially on the acquisition of vaccines.
 After all, in no EU member state is the vaccine program running sufficiently well that Germany's slow start warrants singling it out.

-The US is now vaccinating in sports stadiums, at drive-ins, in supermarkets, and even in churches; 3 million are being serviced daily and in the state of New Jersey simply being a smoker suffices to qualify you for a shot.
-There, a sentiment towards Germany is emerging that almost stings more than schadenfreude: pity.
+The United States is now vaccinating in sports stadiums, at drive-ins, in supermarkets and even in churches; 3 million are being serviced daily and in the state of New Jersey simply being a smoker suffices to qualify you for a shot.
+There, a sentiment toward Germany is emerging that almost stings more than schadenfreude: pity.

 It was Donald Trump, whom many in the US blame for more than half a million COVID-19 deaths, and who Germans often feared more than the virus itself, who dived in rather than dithering when it came to vaccines.
-He ordered millions of doses of the Moderna and BioNTech-Pfizer serums long before their efficacy had been proven.
+The former president ordered millions of doses of the Moderna and BioNTech-Pfizer serums long before their efficacy had been proven.

 The times of American media reporting glowingly about the German COVID response are long gone.
 In the summer of 2020, with Germany largely undisturbed but the US passing one grim milestone after the next, those comparisons abounded.